raykavin/gopagefy/README.md

 ## License

-gorag is distributed under the **MIT License**.
+gopagefy is distributed under the **MIT License**.
 For complete license terms and conditions, see the [LICENSE](LICENSE.md) file in the repository.

 ---

 ## Contact

-For support, collaboration, or questions about gorag:
+For support, collaboration, or questions about gopagefy:

 **Email**: [raykavin.meireles@gmail.com](mailto:raykavin.meireles@gmail.com)
 **GitHub**: [@raykavin](https://github.com/raykavin)